Table of Contents

 Washington Licensure Information and Requirements

-For the most up-to-date information on licensure requirements and fees, visit the Washington State Department of Health Nursing Commission website or contact them at (360) 236-4703.
+For the most up-to-date information on licensure requirements and fees, visit the Washington State Board of Nursing website or contact them at (360) 236-4703.

 Nurse Licensure Compact Status